devinit/ddw-analyst-ui/core/docs/API.md

         ]
 }

-Creating a sub-query for use in a SELECT clause and EXISTS operator <br>
+Creating a sub-query for use in a SELECT clause column <br>

 {
     "name":"testing Subquery to Pass None Draft",